tx00100xt/SE1-TSE-OddWorld/README.md

 cd SE1-TSE-OddWorld/Sources
 ./build-linux64.sh                  	# use build-linux32.sh for 32-bits
 ```
-After that , libraries will be collected in the x32 or x64 directory .
+After that , libraries will be collected in the Mods directory .
 Copy them to SeriousSamClassic/SamTSE/Mods/OddWorld/Bin folder.

 ### Gentoo